 Candle Wax Volume Calculator

-The core idea is simple.
+The candle wax volume calculator uses one simple relationship.
 First convert the container volume to ounces if needed.
 Then multiply the container volume by the fill percentage expressed as a decimal.
 That gives the wax amount in ounces.
-After that, convert ounces to grams for anyone working with metric measurements or a scale that reads in grams.
+After that, convert ounces to grams so the result is easy to weigh on a scale.
 In plain language, the calculator asks one question: what fraction of this container will actually be filled with wax?
-Once you know that fraction, the math is direct.

 The basic relationship can be written as the following expression, where V is container volume, F is fill percentage, W is wax in ounces, and G is wax in grams: